mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 * M = modified.
 File was already tracked but has been modified.
 * A = added.
 File is new and was already added with `hg add`.
 * R = removed.
 File has been removed with `hg remove`.
 * ! = missing.
-File has been removed from the filesystem but it's still tracked.
+File has been removed from the filesystem but it’s still tracked.
 Use `hg remove` to stop tracking it.
 * ? = not tracked.
-File is not yet tracked.
+File is not tracked yet.
+You can start tracking it by using `hg add`.

-Note that the file status will change once you commit them, `hg status` only shows information about pending changes.
+Note that the file status will change once you commit, `hg status` only shows information about pending changes.

 Now you need to add the new files.
 You can add them using the full path, or a parent folder, just make sure you’re not adding unnecessary files.